 WATERFRONT/BEACH: CAMPERS AND GUESTS USING THE WATERFRONT AND BEACH AREAS IN MISSION BAY DO SO AT THEIR OWN RISK, FULLY ASSUMING THE RISKS; AND THE RESORT HAS NO LIABILITY FOR ANY INJURY OR DAMAGE ARISING FROM THE ACCESS OR USE OF THOSE AREAS.
 CAMPERS AND GUESTS SHOULD USE AUTHORIZED PATHWAYS.
 CERTAIN AREAS OUTSIDE THE AUTHORIZED PATHWAYS CONTAIN DIFFICULT OR DANGEROUS TERRAIN AND APPROPRIATE FOOTWEAR AND CAUTION SHOULD BE USED.

 WILDLIFE is protected in California and at Campland.
-We border the Kendall Frost Wildlife Preserve.
+We border the Kendall Frost Marsh Reserve.
 The animals may be admired, but not handled or fed.
 It is a felony to harm, harass, or disturb wildlife and is subject to a $20,000 fine and/or imprisonment.
 (SEC.
 597 CA STATE PENAL CODE).
 DO NOT FEED THE DUCKS, STRAY CATS, OR WILDLIFE.
 Also, please drive carefully and yield to wildlife.
 Campland is not responsible for injuries due to encounters with wildlife.

 EXTENDED STAY: (MORE THAN 30 CONSECUTIVE DAYS).
 Extended stay status (meaning more than 30 consecutive days) will not be granted to those whose primary mode of camping is a Tent.
 Orientation is required within the first week of an Extended- Stay.
 Sign up at the Registration Desk to attend the orientation.
 There are additional rules and regulations which apply for Extended Stays, which are attached and incorporated into these Rules and Regulations.
 Extended Stays must be approved by Resort Management.
 Current proof of RV registration and insurance are mandatory for Extended Stays; please bring them with you for registration.
 All Campers must move out for at least 24 hours every 90 days (or 30 days in the summer).
 No stay may be for nine months or more, even non-consecutively, in any given calendar year.